-Reason 1 Rising Interests Rates Can Be Good for Investors:
+Reason 1 Rising Interests Rates Can Be Make Bond Investing More Profitable:

 Please see above discussion in Section 1 regarding which bonds are not sensitive to higher interest rates.

-Reason 2: More Investment Grade Corporate Bond Buying Opportunities
+More Profitable Investment Grade Corporate Bond Buying Opportunities with Higher Interest Rates

 As the Treasury market was rallying, with 30-year US Treasury yields falling as low as 1.19% on August 4, 2020, bargains for investment grade corporate bonds were limited.
 Some long-dated investment grade corporate bonds issued when corporate bond coupons were much higher traded as high as 170.00, pricing levels that can only be achieved with long-dated bonds.